gahlshemy/gahlshemy.github.io/docs/index.md

 ## Hello!

-I'm Gahl, a second year math PhD student at the University of Michigan.
+I'm Gahl, a third year math PhD candidate at the University of Michigan.
 I earned a math B.S. from UCSB in the [College of Creative Studies](https://ccs.ucsb.edu/).
 I'm interested in the cohomology of arithmetic groups, and generally excited to learn more about group (co)homology and combinatorial topology/commutative algebra.
 My advisor is [Jenny Wilson](https://dept.math.lsa.umich.edu/~jchw/).

 I'm very grateful to be supported by an NSF Graduate Research Fellowship and a Rackham Merit Fellowship (Rackham Science Award).